ionicstraw/do-u-like-my-personal-statement--i-dunno--lmk/README.md

 and then the biology of cancer etc i have to keep learning

 the comp sci stuff, i have to keep on top of bc things change

+IV is a combination of a couple of ideas, ill tell u in person more about that, theres things i know